dikortis/LetsTalkETC/Episodes/Episode_15.md

 Haskell's general-purpose ensuring
-complete so there's still differences within turing-complete languages is it you can't just say oh because it turned complete you could everything I mean PHP is during complete but you know you would want to use it for anything
+complete so there's still differences within turing-complete languages is it you can't just say because it turned complete you could everything I mean PHP is during complete but you know you would want to use it for anything